raspberrypilearning/octapi-brute-force-enigma/en/step_3.md

 It is also possible to slip round the letter assignments on the side of the rotor wheel so that A = B, or A = C, etc. Changing the point at which the rotors advance makes the encryption sequence discontinuous.

+### Plugboard

+As if this wasn't enough, a plugboard (the left-most green box in the top diagram) was added to the original design which allows up to ten pairs of letters to be manually transposed as they go into the rotors and again when they come back out.

+### Encryption settings

 Combining three rotors from a set of five, the rotor settings with 26 positions, and the plugboard with ten pairs of letters connected, the Enigma machine used by WWII military had 158962555217826360000 (nearly 159 quintillion) different settings.

 The encryption relied on both the sending and receiving Enigma machines being set the same.
 To do this, a settings sheet was used at both communicating stations.
 The sheet specified: